sumeet70/aiex/README.md

 <h3>Ubuntu</h3>
 <p>
     These instructions were tested on freshly provisioned EC2 server ubuntu-trusty-14.04-amd64.
 Your mileage may vary depending on your OS.
-    If you are on ubuntu-trusty, there is a combined snippet at the bottom of these instructions.
-    Simply paste it into your shell and you should be good to go.
 </p>

 <h4>Step 1: Install git</h4>